 The Advanced Transforms dialog shows you incomplete mappings required by the archive and additional complete mappings between the source server and target server.
-This lets you change element and DBMS credential mappings between the source and target server other than those used in the archive.
-This is useful if you need to access a target element or DBMS credential that is already being used by another mapping.
+This lets you change element and datasource mappings between the source and target server other than those used in the archive.
+This is useful if you need to access a target element or datasource that is already being used by another mapping.